 2 cups of frozen peas

 Salt and Pepper

 Chop onion into quarters and place the wedges along with whole bulbs of garlic into a roasting tray.
-Drizzle with olive oïl and a sprinkling of salt and roast at 180°C for 30 mintues.
+Drizzle with olive oil and a sprinkling of salt and roast at 180°C for 30 minutes.
 They may need turning/stirring in that time so keep an eye on them - it is very important that they don't burn or even brown too much, as this will give your soup a nasty bitter taste.
-In the meantime, Bring a pan of water to the boil and cook your peas, then drain and allow to cool.
-When the onion and garlic is ready, leave to cool for a few minutes then peel of the skins.
-The cloves should be cooked and sticky (and smell AMAZING).
+In the meantime, bring a pan of water to the boil and cook your peas, then drain and allow to cool.
+When the onion and garlic are ready, leave to cool for a few minutes then peel off the skins.
+The cloves should be cooked through and sticky (and smell AMAZING).
 Add all ingredients (except the rocket) to the blender with some water, and blend until completely smooth.
-The amount of water you add depends on how thick you likek your soup - I would start with 2 cups of water and see how it goes.
-Heat on the stove just before serving, garnish with rocket and a drizzle of olive oïl (some parmesan or pecorino shavings might be good here for those not avoiding dairy!)
+The amount of water you add depends on how thick you like your soup - I would start with 2 cups of water and see how it goes.
+Heat on the stove just before serving, garnish with rocket and a drizzle of olive oil (some parmesan or pecorino shavings would be delicious here for those not avoiding dairy!)